Our Future Path! A plan for a better world!

 Appeal to Hypocrisy Fallacy

 An Appeal to Hypocrisy argument is one where the speaker deflects criticism away from oneself by accusing the other person of the same problem or something comparable.
-The idea is to get individuals to concentrate on what the accuser may have done and not on what the accused has done.
+The idea is to get us to concentrate on what the accuser may have done and not on what the accused has done.
 This fallacy is also known as Tu quoque, which is Latin for "you also".

 An example of this fallacy might be where someone is accused of accepting donations from bad individuals and groups, and the accused responds by accusing the accuser of having done the same thing in the past.
 Whether or not the accuser had done so in the past or not is irrelevant to the current accusation.
 Maybe the accuser also needs to answer for what he or she has done, but the accused needs to answer instead of trying to deflect.